jonathan-gramain/bitpunch/doc/SLANG.md

   - The length expression between brackets can be specified or
-    omitted: if specified it can be an arbitrary expression resolving to an integer, if omitted the number of items will be determined by other means (interpreter-defined size, or available slack space)
+    omitted: if specified it can be an arbitrary expression resolving to an integer, if omitted the number of items will be determined by other means (filter-defined size, or available slack space)

   - Array items are accessed in expressions by appending the index to